Daily Item wins five Keystone Media awards

 The Daily Item won five Keystone Media Awards from the Pennsylvania State Press Association on Thursday, including its second consecutive first place for Diversity reporting, this time for coverage of the Black Lives Matter and LGBTQ issues in the Valley.

-The newspaper was first in two categories and third in three.
+The newspaper was first in two categories and second in three.
 The Daily Item was also first in the Podcast category for its weekly Game Night football podcast.

 “I believe this is one of the best reporting teams in my 40-plus years at this newspaper,” Daily Item publisher Fred Scheller said.
 “These are challenging times and the past year has been some of their best work.
 The awards are in very important categories.”